lazio/edelweiss/README.md

 ### Router

 It is used for navigating through site and rendering.
-It interacts with browser's *History* API and, based on path of the page, renders needed nodes. `Router` has only static methods and static readable `current` field.
+It interacts with browser's *History* API and, based on path of the page, renders needed nodes. `Router` has only static methods and static fields.

 ```javascript
 import { Router } from '/path/to/@prostory/edelweiss/dist/index.mjs'